Stop overpaying for things you can get for free!

 3. Cable TV

-When was the last time you sat down in front of the TV to binge watch your favourite show?
-These days, we hardly ever have time to sit down to watch TV.
-Even if you do find a chance to catch shows, chances are you catch them on your laptop.
+When was the last time you sat down in front of the TV to binge watch your favorite show?
+Even if you do find a chance to catch shows, chances are you catch them on your laptop on Youtube or Netflix.
 With so many online websites that stream network shows and movies for free, you can find any shows online.
 It’s time to cancel that cable subscription and save that monthly 50 bucks.

 WhatsApp, Skype, and FaceTime.
 There are so many alternatives!
 I’m just slotting this in case anyone is not aware of the amazing inventions of the 21st century and is still spending money on calls overseas.